Friday, July 16th, 8-11am • Cambridge, MA

 We also recommend having some of the knowledge from our Beginner Photography class

 Mt.
 Auburn Cemetery is one of Boston’s most beautiful green spaces.
 This large, rolling parcel of land was America’s first garden-style cemetery.
 The historical 174-acre cemetery serves as a final resting place for the deceased, but it is also an arboretum full of flowers, flowering trees, colorful shrubs, architecture, and wildlife.
 This is an excellent opportunity to obtain a wide variety of images.
 Using a macro lens, you can obtain excellent macro images; using a standard zoom lens, you can capture the beautifully quaffed grounds; with a telephoto lens, there are a variety of birds, frogs, and other critters to be captured!
 Join us for a fun-filled afternoon!

-•If you are sick or feeling unwell, stay home!
-We will gladly give you credit towards a future walk!
+As always, if you are sick or feeling unwell, STAY HOME!
+We will gladly give you a credit towards a future walk.

 If you are attending this walk, we will send out more specific instructions to you a few days prior to the walk.
 Please note: Some slight details above can be subject to change.
 This email will detail any of those minor changes.